Helm Best Practices and Recommendations

 kind: CoolObject

-But Helm needs to send both things to our cluster: the Custom Resource Definition, and, the manifest of this object.
-Now, this time, the order matters, or more specifically, the timing.
-A few seconds might pass, until this new CRD is registered.
-If Kubernetes receives this object, before the CRD is registered, it will not know what this is, and how to create it, since it has no knowledge of the Custom Resource Definition.
+But Helm needs to send both things to our cluster: the CRD and the manifest of this object.
+Now, the order matters, or more specifically, the timing.
+A few seconds might pass until this new CRD is registered.
+If Kubernetes receives this object before the CRD is registered, it will not know what this is and how to create it since it does not know the CRD.
 It simply doesn’t know what this CoolObject is.
-To tackle this, Helm gives you a special location for CRDs, just add them to a new crds directory.
-If we would add this to the chart we have created, this directory would exist in the same place where we have the templates and charts directory.

 nginx